anna-marie-vos/PHPChatbot/README.md

 * download the ngrok for linux.
 Go to the downloads folder and extract it from the zip file.
 * then copy it to the usr/bin file: `sudo cp ngrok /usr/bin/`
 * then in terminal: `ngrok` and you'll get the info about ngrok.
+* to serve the localhost: `ngrok http 8000` this makes the localhost live.